-When the body has too much cortisol, then the body stores fat around the shoulders and abdomen, and this weight is so hard to get rid off.
+When the body has too much cortisol, then the body stores fat around the shoulders and abdomen, and this weight is so hard to get rid of.

-Cortisol causes muscles weakening and reduction.
+Cortisol causes the muscle to weaken and reduce.
 And you know, one way to lose weight is to increase your muscle mass.
 That is why men lose more weight than women- because they have more muscle mass.

 Try and find ways to cope and combat excessive stress, so you don’t lose even more muscles through cortisol accumulating and causing fat gain and muscle loss.

 Cortisol also increases your appetite, and there go your weight loss and health goals.